 - Frequently Asked Questions

-Stocking stuffers for kids do not need to be junk
+Stocking stuffers for kids don’t have to be throwaways

 Stockings don’t need to be filled with extra stuff to clutter your house, even more candy, or whatever you could find on Christmas Eve in the Target dollar section (wink).

-So I came up with a plan to “combat” the cost of stockings, without having to sacrifice the tradition or buy a bunch of dollar section stuff that’s meaningless and will just clutter up the toy bins.
+Years ago, I came up with a way to keep our stocking tradition special without having to sacrifice the tradition or buy a bunch of fluff that’s meaningless and will just clutter up the toy bins.

-The ideas on this list are actual items I’ve put in my kids’ stockings over the years.
+The ideas on this stocking stuffers list are tried-and-true items I’ve used over the years to make stockings both useful and memorable.

-Note: This list is cumulative over many Christmases.
-I do not put everything on this list in their stockings every year.
+Note: This list covers several holiday seasons.
+I don’t put everything here in their stockings every single year!

 I fill stockings for kids with things we “need.”